OPCFoundation/UA-.NETStandard/Fuzzing/Fuzzing.md

 # Fuzz testing for UA.NET Standard

-This project provides integration of Sharpfuzz with the encoders used by the UA .NET Standard library.
+This project provides integration of Sharpfuzz with the UA.NET Standard library encoders with support for both afl-fuzz and libfuzzer.

+Fuzzers for the following decoders are located in the `Fuzzing` directory:
+- BinaryDecoder
+- JsonDecoder (planned)
+- XmlDecoder (planned)
+- CRL and Certificate decoder functions using the .NET ASN.1 decoder (planned)

+Most of the supporting code is shared between all projects, only the project names and the fuzzable support functions differ.

+A Tools application for each fuzzer supports recreation of the `Testcases` and to replay the test cases that caused the fuzzer to crash or to hang.
+The application is located in the `*.Fuzz.Tools` folders.

-## Installation
+## Installation for afl-fuzz and libfuzzer on Linux

-The fuzzing project executes on a linux subsystem.
+Both fuzzers are supported on Linux. afl-fuzz can be compiled on any Linux system, while for libfuzzer prebuilt binaries are available for Debian and Ubuntu.
+The instructions were tested on a WSL subsystem on Windows with a Ubuntu installation.

+### Extra step to run the fuzzers on Windows on a linux subsystem (WSL)

+- Install the Windows Subsystem for Linux (WSL) by following the instructions at https://docs.microsoft.com/en-us/windows/wsl/install or by installing e.g. the Ubuntu app from the Microsoft store.

+### Installation of required tools

+The full instructions for setting up sharpfuzz can be found at https://github.com/Metalnem/sharpfuzz/blob/master/README.md.
 The following steps are required to set up the environment:

-- Install a Windows Subsystem for Linux (WSL) by following the instructions at https://docs.microsoft.com/en-us/windows/wsl/install or by installing e.g. the Ubuntu app from the Microsoft store.
-- The full instructions for setting up sharpfuzz can be found at https://github.com/Metalnem/sharpfuzz/blob/master/README.md.

 - Open a terminal and run the following commands to install the required packages to compile afl-fuzz: